smasty/Neevo/src/Neevo/Nette/readme.md

 with Nette Framework.
 It will register Neevo as a service to a DI Container.
 It will add a panel to DebugBar showing performed queries and a panel to Bluescreen with SQL query in case of NeevoException.
+It also provides an adapter for Nette cache storage system.

 Only Nette Framework 2.0 and above PHP 5.3 packages are supported.